shomik-das/shomik-das/README.md

-# 💫 About Me:
+# Hello World!, I'm Shomik Das👋🏼:
-Hey there, I’m Shomik Das! 👨‍💻✨<br>A Web Developer and BE (CSE) student passionate about turning creative ideas into impactful solutions. 🌟<br><br>🚀 I’m constantly exploring new possibilities in tech, combining innovation and problem-solving to craft experiences that matter.
+A Web Developer and BE (CSE) student passionate about turning creative ideas into impactful solutions. 🌟<br><br>🚀 I’m constantly exploring new possibilities in tech, combining innovation and problem-solving to craft experiences that matter.
 Whether it’s building, learning, or collaborating, I’m all about pushing the limits and making a difference.<br><br>💡 On a journey to grow, create, and leave my mark in the ever-evolving world of technology.<br><br>🎯 Let’s connect and bring bold ideas to life!

 ## 🌐 Socials: